binark/query-predicate/README.md

 ### 2.2 Filters

 The filter is a class that the query condition for a particular entity field.
-The name of the filter attribute in the query descriptor should match with the attribute name in the entity, but there is a way to do it differently.
+The name of the filter attribute in the query descriptor should match the attribute name in the entity, but there is a way to do it differently.

 ```java
 import com.binark.querypredicate.filter.DateFilter;